vanessaxuuan/tp/src/main/resources/help/helpGuide.md

 11. **Help** : `help`
 ---
+---
-Refer below for more details
+Refer below for more details about command formats.

 ## Commands